chrplr/PCBS/docs/software-installation.rst

     git config --global core.editor nano

-You can exit the Terminal by typing `Ctrl-D`, or `exit`, or just closing its window.
+You can close the Terminal by typing the command `exit` or, faster, by pressing `Ctrl-D`, or by just closing its window.